Consensys/evm-analyzer-benchmark-suite/README.md

 # EVM Analyzer Benchmark Suite

 This repo keeps benchmarks for evaluating the precision of EVM code analysis tools.

-A report comparing some of the popular tools on these benchmarks can be found here:

-https://diligence.consensys.net/evm-analyzer-benchmark-suite

 Please submit as a pull request if you have a benchmark that you would like contribute.
 Please open an issue if you have any suggestions or feedback.

+The link below shows the results of running a few tools on these benchmarks:

+https://diligence.consensys.net/evm-analyzer-benchmark-suite